GuiPimenta-Dev/trio-challenge/README.md

 ## Introduction

-This document outlines the technical design for implementing the given tasks while following clean architecture and domain-driven design principles.
+This repository is dedicated to solving the challenge proposed in the link: https://trio.notion.site/Trio-Coffee-Shop-Challenge-a0b21f7d13ed489ba736973d4c165877

 ## Core Domain